Calling all investors in Tripl - GuruFocus.com

-NEW YORK, June 20, 2023 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against TriplePoint Venture Growth BDC Corp. (“TriplePoint” or “the Company”) (: TPVG) and certain of its officers.
+NEW YORK, June 21, 2023 /PRNewswire/ -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against TriplePoint Venture Growth BDC Corp. ("TriplePoint" or "the Company") (NYSE: TPVG) and certain of its officers.

 Class Definition: